-Groundwater recharge occurs only after a certain level of precipitation.
-Below this level, all the water flows as surface run-off.
+Groundwater recharge occurs only within a certain window of precipitation.
+Below this and above this level, all the water flows as surface run-off.
 Therefore, there is no guarantee that the rainfall we receive is entering the aquifers below.

 Groundwater storage below is not controlled by us.
 The space available completely depends on the situation below.
 Most of India (about 65%) have limited groundwater storage capabilities.
 Adding the fact that groundwater recharge is slow, this causes a major problem for development in the long run.

 The unregulated use of tubewells is not helping anyone’s cause.
 Since tubewell installment is cheap and easy, most people and farmers install high powered tubewells and draw water indiscriminately.
 Some households may even rely on multiple tubewells.

 Drawing groundwater also requires a large amount of energy, and this energy is provided through diesel or petrol run engines.
 This has increased the carbon footprint of the populations dependent heavily on tubewells.